 How are you feeling now that Christmas and the party season is behind us?
 I am guessing some of you are a bit weary, trying to think what activities can keep the kids amused while they are on summer break.

-As we celebrated the New Year I could have talked about resolutions, but so many people advise us about making resolutions, which we really find hard to keep.
-At earthly passion, we are all about giving you advice.
-You can decide to make the changes today or later on - it is all about making baby steps so they stick.
-So instead of telling you to make resolutions, here are a few ideas that you might start considering doing in 2017.
+As we celebrated the New Year you can decide to make some changes today.
+They don't all have to start today, later on is fine.
+It is all about making baby steps so that you can stick to it.
+So instead of telling you have to make dramatic changes in your life, here are a few ideas that you might start considering doing in 2019.

 1. Leftovers…what leftovers?